Alejandro Obregón: Influences

-Over a period of four decades, Obregón incorporated a repertory of themes into his painting that are unmistakably Colombian in character.

 Obregón took influence from European culture, while retaining an Andean imagery and stylistic creation, using guitars, bulls, and the Andean condor in his pieces.
 In 1959, Obregón painted his first condor, which has since appeared in almost fifty canvases during his career.
 While alluding to the nation, as the condor figures in Colombia's coat of arms, in Obregón's work, the condor also refers to the exaltation of the might of American nature, the ideal of liberty, and the power of vitality.
 The use of guitar iconography may have come from the influence of Picasso, whose Cubist influence was the starting point for Obregón's artwork.

 At different times throughout his career, Obregón produced works related to political violence in Colombia, such as La Violencia, since 1948.
 Estudiante Muerto, awarded the national prize for Colombia at the 1956 Guggenheim International Exhibition, belonged to a group of paintings commemorating students and popular leaders who lost their lives during this period of social unrest.

-The "Big Five"

-Obregón is the artist perhaps most closely identified with the spirit of artistic renewal manifested in the 1950s in Colombia.
-It was during this period that Obregón, Enrique Grau, Fernando Botero, Eduardo Ramírez Villamizar and Édgar Negret, came to be known as the "Big Five" of Colombian art.
-Also in 1956, Obregón's Cattle Drowning in the Magdalena River was awarded first prize at the Gulf Caribbean Competition in Houston, Texas, an exhibition that also included works by others from the "Big Five".